A lot of tech companies and other employers seem to have a penchant for asking tricky questions to potential candidates, to assess how they think.

 17. Farmer challenge

 Brainteaser: A farmer challenges an engineer, a physicist, and a mathematician to fence off the largest amount of area using the least amount of fence.
 The engineer made his fence in a circle and said it was the most efficient.
 The physicist made a long line and said that the length was infinite.
 Then he said that fencing half of the earth was the best.
-The mathematician laughed at the others and with his design, beat the others.
+The mathematician laughed at the others and, with his design, beat them in the challenge.
 What did he do?

 Answer: The mathematician trolls the other two.

 Workings: A fun example of brainteasers for engineers here from TheBrainTeasers.
 Well, it made us chuckle, at least.
 As we know, the engineer built a nice circular fence and claimed it was efficient.
 The physicist claimed that half the earth should be fenced off for best results.